-Going concern
+Going concern basis

-The Directors have considered the use of the going concern basis in the preparation of these financial statements in light of the current economic conditions along with the Covid-19 pandemic and have concluded that this remains appropriate.
-More information is provided in note 2 to these financial statements.
+The Directors have considered the use of the going concern basis in the preparation of these financial statements in light of the current economic conditions including the impact of COVID-19 and have concluded that this remains appropriate.
+More information is provided in note 2.1 to these financial statements.